ChatFAQ/ChatFAQ/doc/source/modules/back/index.rst

-.. riddler documentation master file, created by sphinx-quickstart on Mon Jan 16 12:29:01 2023.
+..
+ChatFAQ documentation master file, created by sphinx-quickstart on Mon Jan 16 12:29:01 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Riddler's documentation
+ChatFAQ's documentation
 ===================================

-This project hold the :ref:`FSM <FSM Core>` (Finite State Machine) and the Broker of the Riddler project, it can be considered the Back-end of riddler.
+This project hold the :ref:`FSM <FSM Core>` (Finite State Machine) and the Consumer.

 Prerequisites
 --------------------------